Lanchon/Flashize/README.md

 - A relative path or filename to be interpreted against the path of the zipfile being run.
 - A dot (.) to use the pathname of the zipfile being run with a '.log' extension.
 - Null or a dash to disable logging.

+Script debugging modes are enabled by creating dummy files on the target device:
+- Create '/tmp/flashize-env-debug' to trace the user-supplied script.
+- Create '/tmp/flashize-ext-debug' to trace environment setup.
+- Create '/tmp/flashize-debug' to trace resource extraction.